ARM-software/arm-trusted-firmware/docs/user-guide.md

 1. BL1 determines the amount of free trusted SRAM memory available by calculating the extent of its own data section, which also resides in trusted SRAM.
-BL1 loads a BL2 raw binary image through semi-hosting, at a platform-specific base address.
-The filename of the BL2 raw binary image on the host file system must be `bl2.bin`.
+BL1 loads a BL2 raw binary image from platform storage, at a platform-specific base address.
+The filename of the BL2 raw binary image must be `bl2.bin`.
 If the BL2 image file is not present or if there is not enough free trusted SRAM the following error message is printed:

         "Failed to load boot loader stage 2 (BL2) firmware."